Advanced website management applications like WordPress have effectively improved web design and web development for anyone wanting a website.

 (WordPress – A Content Publishing Revolution)

 To learn more about content management systems and the benefits of the WordPress CMS, see the tutorial below:

-A WordPress theme pushes web templating systems further.
+A WordPress theme pushes the idea of a web templating system further.

-A WP theme controls the design elements of a web site.
-It lets you add a “skin” to your entire site similarly to what a website template system does but also gives you complete control over the management, presentation and ability to customize all template settings.
+A WP theme controls every aspect of your web site design.
+It allows you to add a “skin” over your site much like a template system does but it also also provides you with complete control over the management and ability to customize template settings.

 According to the official WordPress site …